mortar-works/mortar-website/src/site/use-cases/community-navigation-in-Hackney.md

   </table>
 </section>

-Tailored preventative service for reaching isolated older residents
+Tailored preventative and early engagement services
 ---------------------------------------------------------------------------------------------------------------------------------
 Hackney Circle is a specially designed service for reaching isolated older residents in the borough.
 It is designed around a free membership programme for older residents, supporting them in staying active, and becoming connected to the borough’s community and cultural offer.
 Hackney Circle uses our community navigation platform Hoop’d to manage a network of over 40 cultural partners, promoting current participation opportunities to older residents.
 As part of the service Hoop’d delivers a set of tools to make engagement easier and more accessible for older residents.
 This includes managing users, communications, bookings and feedback for all associated partners, including public health link workers and the community navigation team.